 (i) Each year the commissioner shall provide a proposed approval designation, as identified in (b) above, for each public school and public academy with an expiring approval status.

-(j) The commissioner shall notify in writing the chairperson of the local school board and the superintendent of each school’s final approval designation.
+(j) The commissioner shall notify in writing the chairperson of the school board and the superintendent of each school’s final approval designation.

 (k) If local school officials consider the commissioner's proposed approval designation to be in error, the superintendent shall prepare written evidence to justify its modification.